-5 fitness apps that you'll actually use for New Year's resolutions
+Best New Year's resolution apps for Android for 2018

 Get fit with a little help from your phone!

 Fitness doesn't have to mean going to the gym anymore, and that's because of the great fitness apps available on our phones.
-Now you can bring the feel of the gym to wherever you are, which means more easily fitting it into an over burdened schedule.
+Now you can bring the feel of the gym to wherever you are, which means more easily fitting it into an overburdened schedule.
 We've found some of the best fitness apps out there, and we've collected them for you.
-Whether you are looking to track your progress, or find the perfect workout, we've got 5 apps that are worth checking out.
+Whether you are looking to track your progress or find the perfect workout, we've got five apps that are worth checking out.

 Pocket Yoga

 Yoga has been around for centuries, and it's health benefits are no joke — yoga can help with flexibility, muscle strength, posture, and much, much more.
 Not everyone has the time or money to make it to classes at a yoga studio though, and that's where this app comes in.
 There are five sets of workouts, each one in a different background, which they call "environments".
 You choose the duration, your difficulty level, and your environment.
-During each workout there is a running animation showing you proper posture, along with audio instructions as though there were a yoga instructor there with you.
+During each workout, there is a running animation showing you proper posture, along with audio instructions as though there was a yoga instructor there with you.
 If you want to practice specific poses, there is a massive list to choose from.
-Each pose includes an infographic listing off category, difficulty, description and benefits.
+Each pose includes an infographic listing off category, difficulty, description, and benefits.
 For every 15 minutes worth of practice, you'll earn a Karma point.
 These points are used to buy new environments, each for between 3 and 27 Karma points.

 Progression Fitness Tracker

 The gym isn't a scary place for everyone, and for those who like to keep track of all their workouts, Progression Fitness Tracker is a great tool.
 Build customized workouts for from hundreds of exercises, which can be filtered alphabetically, by equipment required, or by muscle group targeted.
 There are also pre-built workouts if you don't want to build your own from scratch.
-Each exercise has an infographic page which includes instructions on proper form, equipment required, links to videos on YouTube of the exercise performed correctly, and the muscles targeted.
-The app is certainly meant to be used during your workout, since it tracks how long it take you to complete each rep. It also clocks in your full workout duration, and your calories burned and can be synced up with Google Fit.
+Each exercise has an infographic page which includes instructions on the proper form, equipment required, links to videos on YouTube of the exercise performed correctly, and the muscles targeted.
+The app is certainly meant to be used during your workout since it tracks how long it takes you to complete each rep. It also clocks in your full workout duration, and your calories burned and can be synced up with Google Fit.

 This app definitely seems developed for people who already have some idea of what they are doing at the gym, especially with their emphasis on including equipment heavy exercises.
-However, with the instructions and links to videos it's still friendly to novices.
+However, with the instructions and links to videos, it's still friendly to novices.
 If you're going the gym route then Progression is a fantastic choice.
 Progression Fitness Tracker comes in two forms.
 We've been talking about the free version today, but for $3.99 you can go pro.
 The Pro version lets you see stats from every workout session you've ever input, all of your statistics, the ability to import and export data, and the knowledge that you will have a pro membership forever.
 If you've been looking for a good tracking app for your workouts, Progression is a fantastic app to take a look at.

-Progression Fitness Tracker (Free)
+Download: Progression Fitness Tracker (Free)

 Calorie Counter-MyFitnessPal